0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	call	load_stage1_idt
 ```

 The `load_stage1_idt` function is defined in the [arch/x86/boot/compressed/idt_64.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/idt_64.c) and uses the `lidt` instruction to load address of the new `Interrupt Descriptor Table` .
-For this moment, the `Interrupt Descriptor Table` has `NULL` entries to avoid interrupts.
+For this moment, the `Interrupt Descriptor Table` has `NULL` entries to avoid handling of the interrupts.
+As you can remember, the interrupts are disabled at this moment anyway.
 The valid interrupt handlers will be loaded after kernel relocation.

 The next steps after this will be highly related to the setup of `5-level` paging if it is configured using the `CONFIG_PGTABLE_LEVELS=5` kernel configuration option.
 This feature extends the virtual address space beyond the traditional 4-level paging scheme, but it is still relatively uncommon in practice and not essential for understanding the mainline boot flow.
 For clarity and focus, we’ll set it aside and continue with the standard 4-level paging case.

+TODO

 Since the Linux kernel has now valid stack, the kernel setup code can copy the compressed kernel image to the address that we calculated above and stored in the `rbx` register.